scanhamman/ror1/README.md

 requires a Postgres database to provide the back-end datastore.

 <i>N.B.
 At the moment, the program is not yet available as a stand alone .exe or .lib file,
-though it is hoped to create these soon.
+though it is hoped to create these in the future.
 The current system therefore needs the source code to be downloaded from GitHub, and then run within a Rust development environment (see 'Pre-requisites' below).</i>

 <h3>Purpose</h3>